hgedia/blog.nil.foundation-hg/_posts/2022-02-20-dbms-replication-protocol.md

    > will come to how to remove such a need in future blog posts (yes, there is
    > such a way).
 Stay tuned!
    >
-   > It is ridiculous, by the way, how all the database purpose gets reduced to
+   > It is ridiculous, by the way, the way all the database purpose gets reduced to
    > the only only one thing - maintaining the only one key-value index.
 All the
    > other data can and will be removed [https://vitalik.ca/general/2021/12/06/endgame.html](https://vitalik.ca/general/2021/12/06/endgame.html)
    > and everyone is okay with it.